LeToNode/Play2.0-CN-doc/scalaGuide/main/async/ScalaStream.md

 ## Standard responses and Content-Length header

-Since HTTP 1.1 to be able to keep a single connection open to serve several HTTP requests and responses, the server must send the appropriate `Content-Length` HTTP header along the response.
+Since HTTP 1.1, to keep a single connection open to serve several HTTP requests and responses, the server must send the appropriate `Content-Length` HTTP header along with the response.

-By default when you are sending back a simple result as:
+By default, you are not specifying a `Content-Length` header when you send back a simple result, such as:

 ```
 def index = Action {